May Poems and Haikus

 "two traditions, each of whose esse is opposition to the central tenets of the other"

 Across fourteen parishes, the longest swamp river flows, the Atchafalaya River.
 The Cypress tree reigns as king in the sleepy waters of the Atchafalaya and Chitimacha rivers.
-They stand tall and proud, robed in a reddish-bark, untouched by time.
-Adorn with delicate leaves that sparkle in the sunlight, branches stretch to cover their domain.
+They stand tall and proud, untouched by time.

 Resources: